How do law students apply to the Clinic?

 Is it difficult for a law student to get into the Clinic?

-In its first two semesters, the Clinic has experienced high demand from law students.
-For the Fall 2012 semester, 97 students applied for the 16 spots in the Clinic.
+The Clinic has experienced high demand from law students.
 The Clinic seeks to admit a well-rounded group of student attorneys that can sufficiently meet the legal needs of the Clinic clients.
 While there is no formula to guarantee acceptance to the Clinic, many law students getting into the Clinic have a demonstrated commitment to working with early-stage technology ventures.
 Some examples of activities in which past Clinic students have participated include:

 How entrepreneurial is the U-M student body; what types of clients will the Clinic serve?